reecetech/pactman/README.md

 - Fix several issues cause by a failure to detect failure in several test cases (header, path and array element rules may not have been applied)
 - Fix rules applying to a single non-first element in an array
+- Fix generation of consumer / provider name in <v3 pacts

 2.5.0